hemanth-92/hemanth-92/README.md

 ### Hi there 👋  I’m Hemanth
-### A passionate Full-stack developer and Ai enthusiast
+### A passionate Full-stack developer and linux enthusiast